Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

-In the *Create attribute set* view, no attributes are displayed in the list.
-You have to save the attribute set to edit the assigned attributes.

 ## Edit attribute set

-*DataHub > Settings > Tab ATTRIBUTE SETS > Select attribute set*
+*DataHub > Data model > Tab ATTRIBUTE SETS > Select attribute set*

 ![Edit attribute set](../../Assets/Screenshots/DataHub/Settings/AttributeSets/EditAttributeSet.png "[Edit attribute set]")

 **Edit attribute set**

+The *Edit attribute set* view contains both all fields and configurations that define the properties of an attribute set and the assigned attributes.

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
     Click this button to close the *Edit attribute set* view and return to the attribute set list.
 All changes are rejected.